 2.1Test location

-The mine chosen for the study is located in the central-eastern region of Minas Gerais, covering the municipality of Itabira, has lithologies rich in iron oxides, with a predominance of compact itabirites (with iron content in the range of 40 to 50%).
+The mine chosen for the study is located in the central-eastern region of Minas Gerais, covering the municipality of Itabira, which has lithologies rich in iron oxides, with a predominance of compact itabirites (with iron content in the range of 40 to 50%).

 In addition to the Itabirites, there are ferruginous dolomites and hematitic phyllites that make up a set of metamorphic iron formations.

-The table 1 lists the lithologies analyzed in the study along with the UCS value assigned from geological reports and the ore/waste classification.
+Table 1 lists the lithologies analyzed in the study along with the UCS value assigned from geological reports and the ore/waste classification.
 A reference image of each rock type is also included.

 Table 1 - Mine lithologies